ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-21. Write a query to fetch the count of employees working in the department 'Admin'.
+Q. Write a query to fetch the count of employees working in the department 'Admin'.

 <details ><summary><b>Answer</b></summary>
     <p>